spatialillusions/milsymbol/docs/README.md

 ### asCanvas(_factor_)

 Returns the symbol as a Canvas Element.
-It is possible to provide a resolution factor if a symbol symbol with a higher resolution is wanted, this won't effect numbers reported by `getSize()`, `getAnchor()` or `getOctagonAnchor()`.
+It is possible to provide a resolution factor if a symbol with a higher resolution is wanted, this won't affect numbers reported by `getSize()`, `getAnchor()` or `getOctagonAnchor()`.

 **Returns**